lubuntu-team/manual/source/D/upgrading.rst

 .. image:: newdistributioin-release-notification.png

-While running the command line upgrade you will see what a chance to cancel the installition Continue or see Details of what will change.
+While running the command line upgrade you will see what a chance to cancel the installation Continue or see Details of what will change.
 To see details of what will change press :kbd:`d`.
 To get back to the choice  of whether to upgrade from viewing the details of changes press :kbd:`q`.
 To cancel the upgrade press :kbd:`N`.
 To actually do the upgrade press :kbd:`y`.
 After pressing y the command line upgrader will download all the new software versions and then install new versions.
-Some things like a screensaver may neeed to be prompted to be restarted after you upgrade the package.
+Some things like a screensaver may need to be prompted to be restarted after you upgrade the package.

 .. image:: do-release-upgrade-continue.png